 Nondrug Treatments of Depression

 Electroconvulsive therapy (ECT) is sometimes used for severely manic or depressed patients and for those who don't respond to medication or for those women who, while pregnant, experience symptoms.
-Because it acts quickly, it can also help patients who are considered to be at high risk for committing suicide.
-ECT fell out of favor in the 1960s, but the procedure has been greatly refined since then.
+Because it can act quickly, it may be especially helpful for severely ill patients who are at high risk for attempting suicide.
+ECT fell out of favor in the 1960s partly due to distorted, negative portrayals of its use in the media.
+But modern procedures have been shown to be both safe and highly effective.
 The patient is first anesthetized and a muscle relaxant is given.
-Then, a small electric current is passed through electrodes placed on the scalp to produce a grand mal seizure of short duration -- less than one minute.
-During the course of ECT treatments -- usually two to four weeks -- lithium and other mood stabilizers are sometimes discontinued to minimize side effects, and then resumed after completion of the treatment.
+Then, while the patient is asleep, a small electric current is passed through electrodes placed on the scalp to produce a grand mal seizure of short duration -- less than one minute.
+A course of treatment usually involves 6-12 treatments, typically administered three times per week.
+During the course of ECT treatments -- usually two to four weeks -- lithium and other mood stabilizers are sometimes discontinued to minimize side effects.They are then resumed after completion of the treatment.